andrefpf/egif/README.md

 - When it's done you can write it into a file.

 ## Problems
-- The process is very slow, i pretend to rewrite it in c++.
+- The process is very slow, i intend to rewrite it in c++.
 - Only black and white images are suported until now (i intend to change it to a YCbCr color scheme in the near future).
 - I still don't know a good way to store all these bytes in a file.
 - I also need to test how to go though the image to optimize the compression (maybe zig-zag? wtf is a zig-zag in 3 dimentions?
 No idea).